MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 - Template: Lists categories of SharePoint site templates (Classic sites, Communication sites, Team sites, others).
 You can choose multiple values or 'All sites'.
 - Privacy: Applicable for Team sites in the scope.
 You can select 'Private', 'Public' or 'All'.
 - Site sensitivity: Lists all sensitivity labels.
 Select one or many labels if you want to report to run within the scope of labeled sites.
 For for example: 'Identify files within sites labeled as 'Confidential', that were shared with EEEU in the last 28 days.
-- Report type: To select the scenario as discussed above,  i.e., whether you want a report for recent 'public sites' or for recent 'public items'.
+- Report type: To select the scenario as discussed above,  that is, whether you want a report for recent 'public sites' or for recent 'public items'.

 ### Run Everyone except external users reports